psych293/psych293.github.io/README.md

 - Relate different papers to each other.
 - Ask questions that go beyond what the paper discusses (what's missing, where should we go next)?

-The reaction posts should be concise (one or two paragraphs per paper), and are due the night before class (submitted via Canvas).
+The reaction posts should be concise (~ two paragraphs per paper), and are due the night before class (submitted via Canvas).

 ##### Final paper